 We also encourage any international students finding it difficult to adjust to life in the United States to consult our office for assistance.

-Watch an international student discuss his education at Berklee in the video below:
+Watch an international student discuss his education at Berklee:

 Adjusting to life in the U.S. can be difficult.
 It is normal for international students to have feelings of confusion, fear, frustration, or homesickness.
 The international advisors and personal counselors at the CAC are available to discuss any concerns or problems that you may have as you adjust to life in Boston and at Berklee.
 In addition, the following documents may be helpful:

-Your I-20 must be accurate and valid throughout your enrollment and you are responsible for the accuracy of this document.
-Check to make sure that all the dates/enrollment information on your I-20 is correct.
-Come to the CAC if you see any incorrect information on your I-20.
+The Form I-20 must be accurate and valid throughout your enrollment and you are responsible for the accuracy of this document.
+Check the Form I-20 to make sure that all the dates and enrollment information are correct.
+Be sure that you do not allow your Form I-20 to expire prior to completion of your academic program.
+Come to the CAC if you see any incorrect information on your I-20 or if you need to request an extension of the document.

 The visa stamp on your passport is your permission to enter the U.S. It indicates the number of times you may enter the U.S. and the time period for which this permission is valid.
-"M" means "multiple entries."
-Your visa does not need to be valid for you to stay in the U.S. Your I-20 indicates how long you may stay as long as you attend Berklee full-time.
-You cannot get a new visa while you are in the U.S. If you leave the U.S. and want to reenter, you must have a valid visa.
-If you have any questions regarding your visa or I-20, please contact the CAC staff.
+Your visa does not need to be valid for you to stay in the U.S. It may expired while you are in the U.S. You cannot apply for a new visa while you are in the U.S. If you leave the U.S. and want to re-enter, you must have a valid visa.

-As an international student, you are required to be enrolled full-time at Berklee.
-This means you must register and earn grades for at least 12 credits unless you are authorized for part-time enrollment by the CAC.
-To be authorized for part-time enrollment, you must meet with an advisor in the CAC each semester.
+As an international student, you are required to be enrolled full-time at Berklee for at least two semesters per calendar year.
+This means you must register and earn grades for at least 12 required credits unless you are authorized for part-time enrollment by the CAC.
+To be authorized for part-time enrollment, you must meet with an international advisor in the CAC.
 Course withdrawals, credit by exam, and transfer credit do not count as part of your 12 enrolled credits.

 To maintain your F-1 status, you must register for at least 12 required credits each semester.
 In your final semester, you must be registered for at least one required course.